N000bak/Lenovo-T470s-Clover/README.md

 ### Bootable USB Drive

-The guide [how to create a Catalina USB Installer Drive](https://hackintosher.com/guides/how-to-make-a-macos-10-15-catalina-flash-drive-installer/) explains how to create a USB flash drive to install MacOs on your T470s.
+The guide [how to create a Catalina USB Installer Drive](https://hackintosher.com/guides/how-to-make-a-macos-10-15-catalina-flash-drive-installer/) explains how to create a USB flash drive to install MacOS on your T470s.

 ### Copy EFI Folder to USB